So, here is the deal.

 Search and social media are huge.
 Each has unequivocally changed the consumer landscape in its own right, effectively putting an end to business as usual.
 And since both have evolved into global phenomena, this certainly holds true irrespective of the geographic location of the market(s) in which you operate.
 But you already know that of course.

-From an international perspective, the question therefore isn’t whether these are important but rather how important?
+From an international perspective, the question therefore is not whether these are important but rather how important?
 Moreover, do these categories by and large boil down to almighty Google and Facebook?

 Here are 12 fascinating (we certainly think so) international search and social media scoops from the just published Webcertain Global Search and Social Report — covering the state of search and social in 32 individual markets and available as a free download.